docling-project/docling-mcp/README.md

 A document processing service using the Docling-MCP library and MCP (Message Control Protocol) for tool integration.

+ > [!NOTE]
+> This is an unstable draft implementation which will quickly evolve.

 ## Overview

 Docling MCP is a service that provides tools for document conversion, processing and generation.
 It uses the Docling library to convert PDF documents into structured formats and provides a caching mechanism to improve performance.
 The service exposes functionality through a set of tools that can be called by client applications.